iris-paulino/PausePoint/PRIVACY_POLICY.md

 ## Permissions

 • **Usage Access**: Required to track app usage for wellness features
-• **Accessibility Service**: Used to detect app usage and redirect you to our pause screen when time limits are reached
+• **Accessibility Service**: Used to detect app usage and redirect you to our app's pause screen when time limits are reached
 • **Camera**: Used to scan QR codes for pause functionality
-• **Notifications**: Used to alert you when time limits are reached and when services are disabled
+• **Notifications**: Used to alert you when time limits are reached and show time limit reminders
 • **Foreground Service**: Used to maintain persistent monitoring and data synchronization
 • **Internet Access**: Used to display advertisements through Google AdMob